How To Set the Scene With A Funky 70s Vibe

-It’s hard to imagine that 70s inspired items are coming back into fashion, especially the apparel colors and styles.
-It’s a ideal time to throw a retro 70s throwback party.
+It’s hard to imagine that 70s-inspired items are coming back into fashion, especially apparel colors and styles.
+It’s an ideal time to throw a retro 70s throwback party.
 This would make a cool birthday party theme for adults, teenagers, and even kids.
 Below, find the grooviest 70s party planning tips.

 Retro Decor Is Everything-

 Look for tablecloths that have bold 70s prints (flowers were popular).
 For your party food, set your sights on bright 70s serving dishes and trays.
 Finally, use a vintage punch bowl to serve boozy or non-alcoholic cocktails made with a punch recipe from the 1970s.
 Perfect for 70s party planning!